Homecoming Queen Poster Ideas

 Homecoming Queen Poster Ideas: Basics

+Homecoming campaign ideas always include posters that you can hang around the school.
 You want posters that stand out and make students remember them long after the school day is over.
 When everyone votes on the homecoming court, you want them to recall your posters and your face.
 Here are some areas to focus on when designing posters that will decorate your school's hallways:

-Slogan
+Super Slogan Examples

 A simple, catchy slogan is key.
 It should be easy to remember; if you can inject a little humor into it, that's even better.
 Students who don't know you and don't know who to vote for usually want to choose someone accessible and friendly.
 Brainstorm with some friends or family to come up with catchy slogan ideas.
 If your name rhymes with "queen," make up a simple rhyme.
 You can also tie your slogan into what's hot in pop culture at the moment.
 Here are some examples: